5hubham5ingh/WallWiz/README.md

 # WallWiz

-WallWiz is a tool for generating and applying themes from wallpapers to your terminal and window manager.
+WallWiz (wallpaper wizard) let you select a wallpaper from a grid menu displayed in a terminal emulator (Kitty) and apply not only the wallpaper but also dynamically generated themes to various applications, including terminal emulators and window managers.

 ## Features

-- Generates themes from wallpapers
+- **Wallpaper Selection**: Choose your wallpaper from a grid menu in the terminal.
-- Applies themes to Kitty terminal and Hyprland window manager
+- **Theme Generation and Application**: Automatically generates and applies themes based on the chosen wallpaper to applications such as Kitty terminal and Hyprland window manager.
-- Sets wallpaper using Hyprpaper (support for swww planned)
+- **Extensible with Scripts**: You can write custom scripts in JavaScript for theme generation and wallpaper application, placed in `~/.config/WallWiz/`.

 ## Prerequisites

-- Kitty terminal (for displaying images in the terminal)
+- **Kitty terminal**: For displaying the wallpaper grid in the terminal.
-- ImageMagick (for generating themes)
+- **ImageMagick**: For generating color themes.
-- Hyprpaper (for setting wallpaper)
+- **Extension scripts**: For setting the wallpaper and themes.
+You can use your own or download the available script from here 1 2.

 ## Installation